Tom Ford (brand): Black Orchid (2006)

 Black Orchid had a reported $20 million global advertising campaign, with 15 million scented impressions produced, with a planned $40 million revenue in its first year, selling between $90 and $135 for a bottle of eau de parfum, and $600 for the perfume.
 Then president and CEO of Estée Lauder, William P. Lauder, described the perfume as "the cornerstone of Mr. Ford's vision to bring more luxury into the world of fragrance."
 It was developed by having a grower create the darkest flower possible and then adding black truffle, lotus wood, bergamot and vanilla.
 Even though a woman's perfume, Ford allegedly told Estée Lauder executives that he wished the perfume smelled like "a man's crotch."
 Ford tracked down one of four existing black orchids through a Swiss orchid expert and a Santa Barbara grower.
 While it has been reported that the specific orchid that was used was the recherché dark orchid, Ford himself has stated that he holds the patent for the eponymous Tom Ford orchid, which was developed in Florida and he has described as "[m]aybe not completely black, but a deep, dark chocolate."

 Black Orchid was launched on 2 November 2006 at the Saks Fifth Avenue flagship store, where Ford arrived to recommend strategies to the sales associates.
 Saks, as well as Neiman Marcus and Holt Renfrew stores, limited to a total of 50, started selling the fragrance on Sunday, 5 November.
 The night of the 2 November, an after-launch party occurred at Top of the Rock, with celebrities such as Damon Dash, Margherita Missoni, Stavros Niarchos, Zac Posen, Julia Restoin-Roitfeld, Carine Roitfeld, Rachel Roy, Donatella Versace, Olivia Wilde and Rachel Zoe in attendance.
 For the event, black curtains were installed at the venue and doused with the perfume.

 Upon release, Harper's Bazaar described it as possessing a "sensual and woody floral scent."
 As part of Burberry's 150th anniversary, the store sold Black Orchid Eau de Parfum in limited-edition black crystal Lalique bottles for £345.
-The black, fluted glass bottle and cap and engraved gold plate label were described as reminiscent of black bottles such as thouse used for Narcisse Noir by Parfums Caron, Soir by Perugia, Dans La Nuit by House of Worth.
+The black, fluted glass bottle and cap and engraved gold plate label were described as reminiscent of black bottles such as those used for Narcisse Noir by Parfums Caron, Soir by Perugia, Dans La Nuit by House of Worth.
 The perfume bottle was photographed by Irving Penn, while the December 2006 British Vogue issue contained a five-page gatefold depicting the fragrance.
 For her part, Restoin Roitfeld was photographed "in an old-style Hollywood glamour shot, all red lipstick, dreamy hair and bedroom eyes."